Dino Danelli: Bulldog and after

-He reunited with his bandmates.
-The Rascals appeared at the Capitol Theatre in Port Chester, New York for six shows in December 2012 and for fifteen dates at the Richard Rogers Theatre on Broadway (15 April – 5 May 2013).
-Their production, entitled 'Once Upon A Dream’, toured North America (Toronto, Los Angeles, San Francisco, Phoenix, Chicago, Detroit, Rochester, and New York City).
-It was produced by long-time Rascals fans, Steven Van Zandt and his wife Maureen.

 In 1999, Danelli produced a series of tracks for New York singer-songwriter Roxanne Fontana, which were released as an album entitled Love Is Blue on Etoile Records.

 He was also a visual artist, and designed album covers for The Rascals and Little Steven & the Disciples of Soul.

 Death

-Danelli died from coronary artery disease and congestive heart failure on December 15, 2022 at a rehabilitation facility in Manhattan after a period of declining health.
-He was 78.
+Danelli died at age 78 from coronary artery disease and congestive heart failure on December 15, 2022, at a rehabilitation facility in Manhattan after a period of declining health.

+A tribute concert was held in May 2023.